 We expect every person who is responsible for a St. Lawrence-affiliated social media presence to be attentive, courteous, reasonable and understanding.
 Refrain from the use of obscenities and other inappropriate remarks that could be construed as offensive or inconsiderate.
 Alcohol shouldn’t be featured, nor should anything else inappropriate/illegal: drugs, nudity, and sexually-explicit content.
 Make sure you are keeping personal and professional accounts as separate as possible.
 Also, be cognizant when sharing content that others have provided you, particularly on Twitter.
 Make sure before hitting that “Share” or “Retweet” button that the content is aligned with St. Lawrence’s guidelines and best practices, as well as the goals of your department.

-We also expect every person interacting with your account to show you the same respect and courtesy.
+We expect every person interacting with your account to show you the same respect and courtesy.
 We encourage you to post community rules for your page whenever possible.
 For example, the St. Lawrence University main Facebook page’s “About” section includes the following:

 Maintain Confidentiality and Respect Copyright and Trademark Laws